Trade Forex Trading

 Chain Stores Sales

-Sales are reported as a change from the same month a year ago.
-It is important to know how strong sales actually were a year ago to make sense of this year’s sales.
-In addition, sales are usually reported for "comparable stores" in case of company mergers.
+Sales are shown as how they change from the same month of the year before.
+It is key to know how good sales actually were a year ago to understand this year's sales.
+Also, sales are usually shown for "stores that have been open for a while" if companies combine.

 Consumer sentiment

-Five hundred consumers are surveyed each month.
-The level of consumer sentiment is directly related to the strength of consumer spending.
-Consumer spending accounts for two-thirds of the economy, so the markets are always dying to know what consumers are up to and how they might behave in the near future.
+5 hundred consumers are surveyed every month.
+Level of consumer sentiment is directly proportional to the power of consumer spending.
+Consumer spending contributes and accounts for a two thirds of the economy, so the markets are always dying to know what consumers are up to & how they might behave in the near future.

-Changes in consumer sentiment and retail sales don’t move in tandem month by month.
+Fluctuations in consumer sentiment and retail sales do not necessarily align month by month.

 Current account

-U.S. Trade with foreign countries hold important clues to economic trends here and abroad.
-The data can directly impact all the financial markets, but especially the forex value of the dollar.
+U.S. trade with foreign countries holds key clues to economic trends both here and abroad.
+The numbers can have a direct impact on all financial markets, especially the value of the US Dollar.

 Factory orders